maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 5. Displays hourly forecast
 6. Displays current location in a Google Map view and the nearest address determined using reverse GeoCoding

-#### About this document
+### About this document
 Purpose of this document is to provide:
- - a detailed overview of functionality provided by this app,
+ - functionality provided by this app,
  - detailed technical design for important features

-# 1.0    Main Screens / Activities
+# 1. Main Screens / Activities

 The app has following screens or activities: